Port

 Notes:

 This tour can be cancelled without penalty on the day your voyage commences.
 Cancellations thereafter are non-refundable.
-Tablets, iPads, Go-Pro sticks, and drones are not allowed on the flights to ensure a full field of vision for pilots and guests alike.
 Wear sunglasses.
 Glacier boots are provided.
-Guests weighing 250 lbs or more (fully clothed) must pay an additional surcharge over the published fare.
-No bags are allowed on the flight; a secure location is provided at the heliport for storing personal items.
-Guests must be able to get into and out of the helicopter and walk approximately 30 yards from the building to the helicopter.
+Guests weighing 250 lbs or more (fully clothed) pay an additional surcharge over the published fare.
+Every guest is weighed at check-in.
+The tour operator endeavors to be discreet, but individual circumstances may not allow for complete privacy.
+The pilot alone decides if weather conditions are suitable for flightseeing.
+If the flight is canceled due to weather conditions, you will receive a full refund.
+The pilot decides where each guest sits based on weight and balance requirements.
+Bags cannot be taken on the flight; a secure location is provided for storing personal items. iPads, iPad minis, tablets, drones, and selfie sticks or other extendable items are not permitted.
+For optimal photography and views, wear darker-colored clothing to reduce window reflections.
+Mobility devices of any kind cannot be brought onto the aircraft.
+Participants must be able to take two 18-inch steps into and out of the helicopter and walk approximately 100 yards.
 Employees can give a helping hand into and out of the helicopters but are not allowed to lift or carry a guest.
-Guests can remain on board the helicopter during the landings if they wish.
-Canes, crutches, walkers, etc., cannot be taken on the flight.
-Infants up to and including the day before their second birthday can be considered a lap child and should be added to the parent's weight they will be sitting on and are at no cost.
+Mobility devices of any kind cannot be brought onto the aircraft.
+Infants up to and including the day before their second birthday can be considered a lap child and should be added to the parent’s weight they will be sitting on and are at no cost.
 Thereafter, each child is required by FAA to have a seat and will be charged accordingly.